 The department determines maximum fares for Queensland taxis and declares these through a Government Gazette notice.
 A review of taxi fares is conducted using the department's taxi cost Fare Index.

 The last taxi fare review resulted in a 2.07% fare increase effective 22 September 2012.
-The fares are separated into 3 tiers—south-east Queensland, regional Queensland and exempted Queensland and are set out as follows:
+The fares are separated into 3 tiers—south-east Queensland, regional Queensland and exempted Queensland.

 Authorised Queensland taxi driver display card